 *Order Limit of 5 (five) packs.
 If you would like to order more than the maximum of 5, please Contact Us.

 (Pack of 10) Most states in the U.S. do not have regulations regarding food allergies and restaurants.
 Ingredients in restaurant foods may vary.
 Cross-contact is also more likely.
 Many restaurants are becoming more food allergy aware though.
 Look for places that have food allergy policies and allergy menus.
-When you eat out, use these chef cards to let the restaurant staff know how to help you avoid allergic reactions to tree nut.
+When you eat out, use these chef cards to let the restaurant staff know how to help you avoid allergic reactions to wheat.

 This product is available for U.S. shipping only.
 For international orders, please Contact Us for a quote on postage.